3x10e8/musecog/README.md

 ## Usage
 The ```train_lstm.ipynb``` and ```train_transformer.ipynb``` notebooks contain all the code you need to preprocess a MIDI dataset, train a recurrent or transformer model, visualize the model's output, and export a set of features from your MIDI stimuli.
+You can open these files with the command ```jupyter notebook train_lstm.ipynb```.

 An small midi dataset is provided in ```./data/midi_dataset_example/```.
 As neural networks require a large amount of data for training, we recommand using pre-built MIDI datasets like [MAESTRO V3.0.0](https://magenta.tensorflow.org/datasets/maestro).

 Pre-trained models PolyRNN and PolyTNN are provided in ```./versions/```, and can be accessed directly with the ```make_video()``` and ```export_features()``` functions.